fmanea/ConnextRouterTrack/submissions/sukrit1234.md

 2) Guides and your experience articles about running router in socials (medium etc.) in any language
 - Guide Setup Node:

-3) Answer questions and help others to run router in this Discord channel (1-10 points) -
-4) Feedback/improvement proposals/building high impact tools
-   -

 ## Router Track Mission 3 (23.05-30.05)